nisargshah100/activerecordjs/README.markdown

 catch e
   if e.name == 'RecordInvalid'
     console.log e.errors         # handle this exception
-  else
+    e.model.destroy()            # model refers to the instance that failed else
     throw e                      # some other error - lets throw it up further
 ```